dhzh-eph/Drum-Sequencer/README.md

 To start designing the circuit, we must first analyze the pinout. <br/>
 <img width="1746" height="1274" alt="pinout" src="https://github.com/user-attachments/assets/dded409f-b46c-4a9a-8f15-2e7f447f48a8" /> <br/>

 Next, considering some configurations with reference to https://www.youtube.com/watch?v=aR9ILhbG4AE can allow us to construct the needed circuit.
+Since we want to maintain the phase, we will use a non-inverting amplifier as it does not invert the phase of the signal and also allows a gain factor.

 Why not say a LM741 op amp?
 It's because it's outdated as it has a slow slew rate, and it's requirements are heftier than the TL072.